katmihal/Task-Oriented-Food-Ordering-Chatbot/README.md

 Cold weather (<15°C): Suggests warm food and hot drinks.
 Mild weather (15-20°C): Suggests comfort food and refreshing drinks.
 Warm weather (20-30°C): Suggests light food and cold drinks.
 Hot weather (>30°C): Suggests cooling food and frozen drinks.
--Added new food order phrases: Various phrases like "I need food," "I am starving," "I want to order food," etc., were added to recognize the user's intent to order food.
+- Added new food order phrases: Various phrases like "I need food," "I am starving," "I want to order food," etc., were added to recognize the user's intent to order food.

 ### Observed Results & Insights
--More engaging interactions with personalized recommendations.
+- More engaging interactions with personalized recommendations.
--Users appreciated the answer to "Thank you" sentences, such as "Happy to help".
+- Users appreciated the answer to "Thank you" sentences, such as "Happy to help".
 - Variety of food order phrases: The bot now recognizes several different ways users ask for food, such as:
 "I need food"
 "I am starving"